mtsoares/kubernetes-lab/Lab04/README.md

 The PVC status should be PENDING (this will change once a pod is attached to it).
 Write down the PVC name on the notepad as it will be used in the next task.

-## Adding the PVC to the actual Wordpress Pod
+## Adding the PVC to the current Wordpress Pod

 The same configuration file used on Lab 02 will be changed.
 Edit the file with: